 HOW TO FIGHT

 Spiritual attacks must be fought in the Spirit.
 That means that you need to learn how to fight.
 You must break the authority by declaring the Word of God, which says you have the authority of Christ for the demolishing of strongholds.
 You can break and crush enemy’s rule over territories and situations because of Jesus blood.
-You must renounce any lies as specifically as you can, out loud.
-And partner with God’s truth by faith that you, your family, and your community are off limits to the work of the enemy.
+Renounce any lies as specifically as you can, out loud, if possible.
+And partner with God’s truth by faith that you, your family, and your community are off limits to the work of the enemy (unless allowed by God).
 This whole process is guided by the Holy Spirit.
-It is not a magical curse where you say the right thing and if you do it right, then it happens.
+It is not a magical spell/curse where you say the right thing and if you do it right, then it happens.
 No. It is about authority.
 And so you need to figure out how to live consistently in the unbridled authority and will of God.

 For though we live in the world, we do not wage war as the world does.
 4 The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 5 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
 2 Corinthians 10:3-5